Brandon-Martinez27/data-job-resume-booster/README.md

   - Job description - word vectors
   - Top skills - word vectors
   - Benefits - word vectors

 ### Hypotheses

 ## Project Steps
 ### Acquire
+Created a series of functions to extract the data from indeed using the Beautiful Soup library.
+The idea was to parse the html of each job posting and reference different elements to obtain each variable.
+1. `make_soup`: takes in a url and uses the requests module to parse HTML from the page returning a soup object.
+We can then use the soup object to call various methods to get the parts of the page that we need like, job title, and job description.
+I had to implement a random string generator as a user agent to get past CAPTCHA when scrapping.
+This is because a website detects strange activity like scrapping too frequently.
 ### Prepare
 ### Explore
 ### Model